 The activities of museums, archives, and many historic places are built primarily around collections of material objects.
-This course discusses the management of heritage in its material manifestations in collections, primarily within museum and archival collections.
+The concern of this course is with the management of heritage in its material manifestations in collections, primarily within museum and archival collections.

 Collections cannot endure without care and management.
-HERM 322 deals with the acquisition, documentation, storage, and preservation of collections.
+Heritage Resources Management 322: Heritage Collections deals with the acquisition, documentation, storage, and preservation of collections.
 Attention is also given to discarding materials from collections and issues surrounding access to collections.
 These activities require an understanding of how and why collections are formed, why an object is significant and worth keeping, how a collection is documented and organized, and the balance that needs to be struck between using and conserving the materials in a collection.

-HERM 322 introduces formative issues and practices in heritage collections management.
-After completing the course, students will be able to:
+HERM 322: Heritage Collections introduces formative issues and practices in heritage collections management.
+After completing the course, you should be able to:

-- Discuss current methods of and rationales for collecting and collection management in a range of heritage institutions.
+- Discuss current methods and rationales of collecting and collection management in a range of heritage institutions.

 - Identify and describe some of the important theoretical and applied issues in collections management in contemporary heritage institutions.

-- Apply their knowledge of methods and theory for collecting, storing, documenting, and conserving heritage collections.
+- Apply knowledge of methods and theory for collecting, storing, documenting, and conserving heritage collections.